Septic Tank Emptying Cost

 £150

-The septic tank emptying cost charged by most waste management companies is based on the volume of the septic tanks, whether that is in gallons or litres.
+The septic tank emptying cost charged by most waste management is based on the volume of the septic tanks, whether that is in gallons or litres.

-It can also be based on the kind of septic tank being emptied such as the modern polyethylene or the tradition masonry tanks, and the amount of time and effort required to empty it.
+It can also be based on the kind of septic tank being emptied such as the modern polyethylene or the traditional masonry tanks, and the amount of time and effort required to empty it.

 Labour Cost